wbhildeb/localize/README.md

 To get setup, first create a folder on your local machine where you want to store all the files in.
 This folder will be referred to as your local cshome.

-Next, clone or download the repo and change the values of `CS246_USERNAME`, `CS246_LOCALCSHOME` and `CS246_REMOTECSHOME` in the cs246 file.
+`localize.sh` is not an executable, but rather is to be used by exectuables that you create.
+You should create one executable for each folder that you want to localize.
+In the executable you must define values for `LCL_USERNAME`, `LCL_LOCALHOME`, `LCL_REMOTEHOME` and `LCL_SERVER` and then add `localize.sh` as a source.
+Check the `example` folder for a demonstration.

-Finally, I recommend moving the file to somewhere that is in your path for ease of execution.
+Finally, I recommend moving the executable files to somewhere in your path for ease of execution.

 ## How to use
 ### Syntax

-All paths provided to this program should be relative to your local and remote cshome.
+All paths provided to this program should be relative to your local and remote lclhome.
 For example if your cshome is set up at `~/CS246Remote/` on your local and `~/cs246/1189/` on the remote environment, then to push `~/CS246Remote/a1/tests/` to the remote, run `cs246 push ./a1/tests/`.

 ## Commands

+To describe the use of commands, we are going to assume that you have created an executable called `cs246` and placed it in your path, the file should look similar to `example/cs246`

-### cs246 exec
+### exec

 **Usage:** `cs246 exec ['option'] 'commands'`
 If you are going to run multiple commands, put the commands in quotes so that the semicolon does not end the cs246 command.
 For example, `cs246 exec "ls; pwd"` instead of `cs246 exec ls; pwd`.